ilynne/bidsketch/README.md

 * It should be fat, but not lazy
 * It should not try to send other cats to Abu Dabi

+Postmark Bounce Handler

+* It should accept a post request
+* It should require a valid API token
+* It should parse the posted JSON data
+* It should alert the user of a hard bounce
+* It should reactivate a bounce if possible

 4.2 Build it